RsyncProject/rsync/rsync.1.md

 By default, symbolic links are not transferred at all.
 A message "skipping non-regular" file is emitted for any symlinks that exist.

-If `--links` is specified, then symlinks are recreated with the same target on the destination.
+If `--links` is specified, then symlinks are added to the transfer (instead of being noisily ignored), and the default handling is to recreate them with the same target on the destination.
 Note that `--archive` implies `--links`.

 If `--copy-links` is specified, then symlinks are "collapsed" by copying their referent, rather than the symlink.